Bean, Bush Dry, 'Marfax'

 SOWING:

-Direct seed after the last frost date when soil has warmed.
+Direct seed after the last frost date when the soil has warmed.

 Note: Beans prefer well-drained, warm soil.